aws-samples/cilium-service-mesh-on-eks/README.md

 EOF
 ```

-### Step X - Test access from ProductCatalog service to CatalogDetail service
+### Step 11 - Test access from `Product Catalog` microservice to `Catalog Detail` microservice

-Let' s send requests from the `Product Catalog` microservice to `Catalog Detail` microservice and see that there is an even distribution of requests to both deployments of the `Catalog Detail` microservice.
+Let' s send requests from the `Product Catalog` microservice to `Catalog Detail` microservice and see that there is an **exactly even distribution** (50/50) of requests to both deployments of the `Catalog Detail` microservice.

 ```
 for i in {1..6}; do echo "Output $i:"; kubectl -n workshop exec -it productcatalog-64848f7996-bh7ch -- curl catalogdetail:3000/catalogDetail; echo ""; done